rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 - Fixed column width files

 A script is denoted by curly braces, e.g. {'Hi, I am ' + my_name}.
 This syntax will use the default script engine for rendering the text as, e.g. 'Hi, I am Volker'.
-The default script engine is set writing `<setup defaultScript="...">` in the decriptor file's root element.
+The default script engine is set writing `<setup defaultScript="...">` in the descriptor file's root element.
 If you want to use different script engines at the same time, you can differ them by prepending the scripting engine id, e.g. {ftl:Hi, I am ${my_name}} or {ben:'Hi, I am ' + my_name}.
 Scripts in Benerator descriptors are evaluated while parsing.